-The PLEx Engagment Committee (PEC) meet throughout the year to continually look over all the ways that BAIL engages with PLEx and advise the Board and Academy Director.
-This helps BAIL deliver its promise to put PLEx at the heart of everything we do.
+The PLEx Engagment Committee (PEC) meet throughout the year to continually look over all the ways that BAT engages with PLEx and advise the Board and Academy Director.
+This helps BAT deliver its promise to put PLEx at the heart of everything we do.

 PEC members have lived experience of impairments such as SCI, ABI or CP.
 Several members also have post-graduate qualifications in the field of rehabilitation and have good knowledge of research processes, while others bring expertise from the fields of business, management, and disability awareness and education.
 The key attribute of PEC members is the ability to empathise with both camps – the researchers and their populations of interest.

 Cate is BAT’s PLEx Engagement Lead and brings an eclectic skill set and experience from working across health, wellness, social enterprise, government, charity, small business and corporate sectors.

 Her passion is to encourage others to fully participate in their world and to find their voice on things that matter to them.
 Her mission is to increase accessibility and participation for those who face adversity and create diverse and thriving places within our local communities and wider society.

 Having completed a Bachelor of Commerce (Agricultural) at Lincoln University, Hamish returned to his family farm where he was injured in 1994 resulting in a C5/C6 dislocation and tetraplegia.
 He went on to develop a sheep stud with his brother which then grew into the largest privately owned sheep and cattle genetics company in NZ.